RubenGershon/C_Data_Structures_Implementation/Generic_Vector/README.md

-Project name: Generic Vector
+PROJECT: Generic Vector

 This project is the implementation of a Generic Dynamic Vector.
-Generic Vector is convenient to store different data-type in a single container.
+Generic Vector is convenient to store generic data-type in a single container.
-We can store int, float, char variables etc in the same container.
 The generic vector is in fact a vector of pointers to objects of any kind.
 The size of each item in the vector is sizeof(pointer).
-The vector can be dynamically resized if full capacity is reached.
+The Vector is heap allocated and can grow and shrink on demand.

+The container support the following operations:

+- create
+- destroy
+- push
+- pop
+- get
+- set
+- capacity
+- size
+- foreach

 FILES: